codio/tutorial_grunt_basic/annotations.md

 #Load Grunt Modules
 You need to explicitly load each NPM module that handles a task.
 You can look up NPM modules in [http://gruntjs.com/plugins](http://gruntjs.com/plugins).

-You will need to add this manually to your Gruntfile.

 @annotation:tour register-tasks
-This is where you register one or more tasks with Grunt.
+This is where you register one or more tasks with Grunt so they can be called from the command line.
 The format is

     grunt.registerTask('operation_name', ['task_1', 'task_2', ... , 'task_n']);

 You can specify more than one `task_name` as shown in this example, where we have defined `default` and `prep`.

-You can then run your task with
+Now, we can run the following tasks from the command line

-`grunt` - runs the `default` operation.
-`grunt prep` - runs the `prep` operation.
+`grunt` (with no second parmater) runs the 'default' registered task `grunt prep` runs the 'prep' registered task.

 @annotation:tour run
 #Running your Grunt tasks
-When you are ready to run your tasks (make sure you have read the README.md file for details on initializing your project within Codio or elsewhere) you simply enter `grunt` in your Console window.
+Now, you're ready to run your Grunt task.

+Enter `grunt` in your terminal window.

 There is a lot of verbose output which tells you exactly what tasks were run and the order in which they were run.